|Rating:||8.7 / 10|

 After comparing the features of these three models, I ended up choosing the top of the line InReach Explorer+ for the following reasons:

 Equal best battery life (with the InReach SE)

 I wanted a device that would run for as long as possible.
 To achieve this I turned the tracking function down to the bare minimum which was 10 minute tracking intervals and even though I was using the text messaging function on a regular basis, I was able to use this device for seven days on a single charge without flattening the battery.
-This took me down to around 25% which is when the device provides a warning that your battery is getting low and to ease up on the messaging.
-The Garmin inReach Mini lasts 90 hours which is almost as good as it’s larger siblings but for me that is one day less of battery life and enough to be a deal breaker.
+This took the battery level down to around 25% which is when the device provides a warning that your battery is getting low and to ease up on the messaging.
+The Garmin inReach Mini lasts 90 hours which is almost as good as it’s larger siblings but for me that is one day less of battery life is enough to be a deal breaker.